 Request forms (print format or electronic format) -- can be filled in online and then printed and sent to the University Registrar via regular mail or facsimile.
 At this time, legal requirements for signatures do not allow for simple electronic-mail requests.
 After your last enrollment at Washington and Lee, no subsequent name change will be reflected on the transcript, with the exception of a name change associated with a gender change.

 The University Registrar does not provide unofficial transcripts or other unofficial documents.
-Students who want a simple unofficial listing of their Academic Course History should use that link in Self-Service or WebAdvisor to create their own document.
+Students who want a simple listing of their Academic Course History should use that link in Self-Service or WebAdvisor.

 Grades are recorded on transcripts at the end of each academic term.
 Normally transcripts are mailed as soon as possible after a request is received, though current students may request that transcript requests be held until grades for the current term are recorded.
 No transcript will be provided for students with overdue accounts or other holds at the University.